g-matidis/whale-spectrogram-dataset-tools/README.md

 preparing data for object detection models.
 This repository serves as supplementary material to the Humpback Whales Spectrogram Dataset.

-Note: The dataset, the data descriptor (paper), and the full documentation for this repository will be published soon.
+Note: The dataset, the data descriptor (paper), and the full documentation for this repository will be available soon.